 While reading tasting notes after trying a Scotch might leave you a bit baffled as to whether you are drinking the same product, others are easier to pick up and broadly more accepted.

-Long story short, but tasting notes aren’t always just the creative ramblings of a marketing department and of the most popular to use is ‘Christmas Cake’.
+- Long story short, tasting notes aren’t always just the creative ramblings of a marketing department, and of the most popular to use is ‘Christmas Cake’.

 Whether you enjoy them with your actual Christmas Cake is entirely up to you.
 Once you’ve tried these Drams, however, we’d expect you to be looking for a few more opportunities to be drinking these out of season as well.

 When it comes to Sherry Cask maturation, a Dalmore malt has to find its way onto the list.

 The three Mackenzie brothers who took over the Highland distillery back in 1867 kept the business in their family until 1960.
 One brother, Andrew, became renowned as an innovator in the industry and was one of the first distillers to experiment with Sherry Cask maturation.

 By using different sizes of still to this day, Dalmore can vary the characteristics of its Spirit considerably.
 Nevertheless, the experts broadly agree that most Dalmore Spirit is ideal for Sherry Cask maturation bringing out flavors of fruit cake and orange peel

 The 15-year-old specifically brings together three different types of Sherry Casks including a Matusalem Oloroso Sherry, an intense and rich Wine that is also sweetened with Pedro Ximenez Sherry.

 With this combination, you are guaranteed a massive hit of classic Christmas Cake with this one.

 When trying Scotch from a distillery that describes itself as the connoisseur of Sherry Cask matured Whisky then it won’t be long before you stumble across a tasting note of Christmas Cake.